bobby3605/remote-bootselect/README.md

 ## TODO:
 Safely close the server by handling signals

+When the program that writes to the config pipe closes,\
+epoll_wait immediately returns EPOLLHUP on every call,\
+resulting in high cpu usage.\
+It can still read from the pipe if a process writes to it,\
+but now epoll_wait() returns EPOLLHUP immediately if there's no data.

+Better handling of multiple devices in MQTT and home assistant

 Faster checking of entries.
 Currently, the entries are stored in a vector, which is O(n) to search.\
 However, it should still take an insignificant time to search with any reasonable number of entries.\
 Faster insertion of new entries as well once there is dynamic configuration.

 The build process could be made simpler by only compiling the module instead of all of grub.

-Dockerfile for running the server\
-Dockerfile for building the both the server and module
+Dockerfile for building the both the server and module.\
+Send signal when server is done initializing.\
+This could allow the container to wait on the signal instead of 'sleep 1'

+Properly handle kill signals in docker entrypoint.\
+Currently, the container stops itself after 10 seconds.\
+It should be quick to stop.

 Allow the network card/interface to be specified in the module